External Data Sources¶

 ... |

-Assuming now we want to query this table's data via a data query function, and the field extraction rules are as follows:
+Assuming that at this point you need to query this table's data through a data query function, and the field extraction rules are as follows:

 Original Field | Extracted As |